dmtrius/code-challenge/README-DEVELOPERS.md

 You have received this challenge as part of the recruiting process for HSBC.
 The contents of this exercise are confidential, so please do not distribute.

 You have 7 days to complete this challenge but it shouldn't take you longer than a few hours.
-Please send it back as soon as you're done.
+Please send it back as soon as you're done, but take your time to prepare a good solution!

 ## Description